Insensitizing control problems for the stabilized Kuramoto-Sivashinsky system: Abstract

 \section{Abstract}

-In this work, we address the existence of insensitizing controls for a coupled system of fourth- and second-order parabolic equations known as the stabilized Kuramoto-Sivashinsky model.
-The main idea is to look for control functions such that some functional of the state is locally insensitive to the perturbations of initial data.
-Let $\oo$ be a nonempty observation set for the solution component(s) w.r.t. the $L^2$-norm(s) and $\omega$ be another nonempty set where the interior controls are acting.
-Then, we study the associated insensitizing control problem under the assumption $\oo \cap \omega \neq \emptyset$ and as usual, it can be shown that this is equivalent to a null-controllability problem for a cascade system where the number of equations are doubled.
-This new problem is studied by means of the classical duality arguments and Carleman estimates, but unlike other insensitizing problems for scalar systems, the election of the Carleman tools depends on the number of components of the system to be insensitized.
+In this work, we address the existence of insensitizing controls for a nonlinear coupled system of fourth- and second-order parabolic equations known as the stabilized Kuramoto-Sivashinsky model.
+The main idea is to look for controls such that some functional of the state (the so-called sentinel) is locally insensitive to the perturbations of the initial data.
+Since the underlying model is coupled, we shall consider a sentinel in which we may observe one or two components of the system in a localized observation set.
+By some classical arguments, the insensitizing problem can be reduced to a null-controllability one for a cascade system where the number of equations is doubled.
+Upon linearization, the null-controllability for this new system is studied by means of Carleman estimates but unlike other insensitizing problems for scalar models, the election of the Carleman tools and the overall control strategy depends on the initial choice of the sentinel due to the (lack of) couplings arising in the extended system.
+Finally, the local null-controllability of the extended (nonlinear) system (and thus the insensitizing property) is obtained by applying a local inversion theorem.

 \begin{AMS} 35K52 - 93B05 - 93B07 - 93B35. \end{AMS}